ibm-cloud-docs/databases-for-mysql/howto-changing-config.md

   - Default - `off`
   - Restarts database - No
   - Options - Values of `on` or `off`
   - Notes - Setting this value to `on` will make the logs very verbose.
 It will also show the disconnections of the monitoring tooling as it extracts metrics every 60 seconds.
 When this is set to `on`, it is recommended to set the application_name in the connection URI to keep an overview in the logs, as the IP addresses shown are the Kubernetes internal IPs.
-Details about adjusting the connection URI are found in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
+Details about adjusting the connection URI are found in the [MySQL documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
 When set to `off`, there is no change in behavior to the default setting and no disconnections are logged.
 Logs are available through the [logging integration](/docs/databases-for-mysql?topic=cloud-databases-logging).
 If `on` is set, the logs show lines similar to this example where the application name is set as `test-app`:
     ```
     2021-03-01 10:27:56 UTC [test-app] [00000] [708]: [3-1] user=admin,db=ibmclouddb,client=127.0.0.1 LOG:  disconnection: session time: 0:00:00.793 user=admin database=ibmclouddb host=127.0.0.1 port=50638
     ```